abray1978/ConvertDTStoAC3/README.txt

 	The original MKV file will not be removed

 This was written in .NET 4.0, so you will need that on your windows system for this to work.

+To use this with sabnzbd, create a script similar to the following:

+convertDTS2AC3.bat:

+@ECHO off

+CD /D %1
+D:\Convert\ConvertDTStoAC3.exe -debug -mvktoolnixpath d:\Convert -ffmpegpath d:\Convert -sedpath d:\Convert -source %1